 Sugar Valley Day Camp

 Sugar Valley Camp encourages children ages 3 – 12 to learn about nature and enjoy the outdoors by exploring Bill Yeck Park, playing games and making new friends.
-Campers will be placed in groups of similarly aged children.
+Campers will be grouped with children of similar ages.
 They will be treated to guest speakers, special presentations and activities.
-Each day of camp is predominately spent outdoors.
+Each day of camp is predominantly spent outdoors.
 Campers will be in the woods and exploring the creeks.
-Campers should expect to wear clothing and shoes that can get wet and dirty.
+They should wear clothing and shoes that can get wet and dirty.

 Campers should bring a filled water bottle and a packed lunch that does not require refrigeration.
 All campers will receive a t-shirt during their first week.